Can Remembering Your Dreams Replace Hallucinogen Use?

 Never mind hallucinogens!
 It can happen even with something milder like smoking.

 It’s natural to crave companionship.
 Even in places with blisteringly cold weather.
-Even where wind cuts through the gaps in jackets and undergarments.
+Even where the wind cuts through the gaps in jackets and undergarments.
 The places where you see smokers huddling together to furtively puff on cigarettes, dim embers glowing in darkness, barely able to hear each other over the sound of the wind.

 Yes, it’s true.
 Many non-smokers have passing thoughts that the smokers have it better.